emjose/slingshot/README.md

 ### Day 21: March 1, 2021
 - I love playing <a href="https://www.angrybirds.com/">Angry Birds</a>, and I followed a tutorial on creating a simple slingshot game with <a href="https://brm.io/matter-js/">Matter.js</a>.

-- <a href="https://brm.io/matter-js/">Matter.js</a> is a powerful 2D physics engine that is written in JavaScript.
+- <a href="https://brm.io/matter-js/">Matter.js</a> is a powerful 2D rigid body physics engine written in JavaScript.

 #